 It is high in Vitamin C

-It is used in Ayurvedic medicine to treat excessive thirst, fever and bleeding disorders
+It is used in Ayurvedic medicine to treat excessive thirst, and bleeding disorders

 It pacifies the Vata and Kapha Doshas and does not increase the Pitta Doshas

 Deep wounds are usually cleaned and treated so that they heal optimally.
 Helping a deep wound heal faster will hasten the patient’s ability to return to normal activities.
-In addition to maintaining good health and dressing the wound properly, Ayurvedic wound healing medicine such as Aragwadadi Kwath help to speed up the healing process.
+Besides maintaining good health and dressing the wound properly, Ayurvedic wound healing medicine such as Aragwadadi Kwath help to speed up the healing process.